Click On a Resource Below

 The Illinois Farm Bureau® Ag Mags contain information about agriculture, bright pictures, classroom activities and agricultural careers.
 Contact Cook County Farm Bureau® to receive copies for your classroom.

 All kits are inclusive and designed to bring agriculture to life in your classroom with hands-on activities and exercises in math, science, social studies and language arts based on the CORE/Next Generation Science Standards.

 Benefiting The Ronald McDonald Charities

-Join the Cook County Farm Bureau as we host our annual Food Check Out Day benefiting the Ronald McDonald Charities of Chicagoland and NW Indiana.
+Thank you to all the schools who donated food and tabs to our Food Check Out Day benefiting the Ronald McDonald Charities of Chicagoland and NW Indiana.

 Interactive Day for 3rd Graders